- Overview

 Complete these XML feed-based integration steps:

-- Generate an API token
+- Get an Indeed Apply token

 - Create an XML feed